 Kernel: This is the spatial kernel (single pixel, 5 pixels in a + shape, 9 pixels in a box) used to determine the flux at each wavelength.
 Larger kernels provide better S/N for the continuum fit and are usually the best option.

-After selecting your parameters (in this example we use Function = “Slope”, Boundary = “None”, and a 9-pixel kernel), use the mouse to identify two regions on the spectrum panel for continuum fitting throughout the cube.
-This must be done on the “Pix” tab.
+After selecting your parameters (in this example we use Function = “Slope”, Boundary = “None”, and a 9-pixel kernel), click and drag the mouse to identify two regions on the spectrum panel for continuum fitting throughout the cube.
+This must be done on the “Pix” tab, but the spectral selection will automatically extend to all pixels.
 Use the “All” tab to identify the approximate regions, and then switch to the “Pix” tab to actually select the regions: